g4eml/RP2040_Synth/README.md

 Support for FSK CW Identification for beacon use.

-Supports JT4G, JT65B and JT65C data modes for Beacon Identification.
+Supports JT data modes for Beacon Identification.
+JT4G is available on all chip types.
+JT65B and JT65C are only available on the LMX2595.

 Supports GPS connection for the accurate timing required for JT data modes.